Boditi

 Boditi, (Amharic: ቦዲቲ) or (Wolayttattuwa: Bodditte) is a city and separate district in south central Ethiopia.
 The city is located in the Wolaita Zone of the South Ethiopia Regional State.
 This city has a latitude and longitude of with an average elevation of 2050 meters above sea level.
 It is the administrative center of Damot Gale district.
-The city is bounded by Shasha-Gale Kebele in the north, Ade-Koisha Kebele in the south, Chawkare Kebele in the east and Sibaye-Korke kebele in the west.
+The city is bounded by Shasha-Gale Kebele to the north, Ade-Koisha Kebele in the south, Chawkare Kebele to the east and Sibaye-Korke kebele to the west.
 It is located in East Rift valley at a distance of 180 miles to the south of Addis Ababa and at about 86 miles to the west of Hawassa.

 As of 2006 permanent postal service is available, as well as electricity and telephone service, more colleges and higher educational institutions are currently being developed as the number of school-aged children increases.

 The map attached to C. W. Gwynn's account of his 1908/09 triangulation survey of southern Ethiopia shows Boditi, with the note that it had a market.
 During the early 1930s, the market was held on Tuesdays and was very important.
 In 1969, a group of Swedish architectural students surveyed Boditi, and presented their findings to the University of Lund.